JRC1995/Chatbot/README.md

 To setup this module you only need to download the pre-trained files.

-You need to make sure these files are available in these directories:
+You need to make sure that these files are available in these directories:

 ```
 ├── Generator